RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Anti-aliasing (MSAA) (requires restart)**

 Sets the level of anti-aliasing for the application.
 You can select between _disabled_, _2x_ or _4x_.
 Note that this is a potentially dangerous option which may prevent the application from starting altogether with some GPU drivers.
 If you're unable to run the application after changing this option then you can reset it via the `--anti-alias 0` command line option.
-This option also has a performance impact and may lead to slightly less leglible text so in general it's recommended to keep it disabled unless you really need it.
+This option also has a performance impact and may lead to slightly less legible text so in general it's recommended to keep it disabled unless you really need it.

 **Display/monitor index (requires restart)**